-- To independently plan, troubleshoot, and expertly execute the research work involved in the project, within guidelines provided by the supervisor, including accurate record keeping. - To contribute to wider project planning, including ideas for new research projects. - To actively foster the intellectual environment of the research group through interactions with colleagues. - To present and discuss project data in the context of relevant literature at lab meetings and in other discussions, openly sharing research findings with colleagues in the group. - To contribute to the daily organization and management of the research laboratory and maintain good laboratory practice at all times. - To analyse and prepare data and contribute to the preparation of manuscripts for publication, and research grant applications. - To provide training or advice to others in the research group with their experiments, including supervision of research students and other junior researchers in the group.

-- To represent the research group at external meetings as required, potentially with other members of the group. - To contribute to outreach and impact related activities relevant to the project. - To embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work, undertaking training as and when asked to do so. - To undertake limited ad-hoc teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects).
+- To plan, troubleshoot, and expertly execute the research work involved in this project. - To actively foster the intellectual environment of the research group through interaction with colleagues. - To present and discuss project data in the context of the relevant literature at lab meetings. - To contribute to the daily organisation and management of the research laboratory. - To analyse and prepare data and contribute to the preparation of manuscripts for publication, and research grant applications. - To supervise research students and other junior researchers in the research group. - To contribute to outreach and impact related activities relevant to the project. - Ad-hoc teaching and demonstrating - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so. - Teach or undertake ad-hoc teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects).